This article was first published on 10 April 2018 and was updated with new information.

 As an investor, you can choose to invest in individual stocks, exchange-traded funds (ETFs), Real Estate Investment Trusts (REITs), bonds and even government created products such as the Singapore Savings Bonds.

-Before we start, let’s first understand some of the key investing concepts that you first need to know.
+Before we start, it’s important to first understand some of the key investing concepts that you need to know.
+Here are some recommended articles:

-Let’s us take a look at some of the more common investment instruments.
+Now, let’s take a look at common investment instruments.

-Here are some articles about stock investing that we recommend for you to read to give yourself a head start on what you need to know.
+Here are some articles about stock investing you can read to give yourself a head start on what you need to know.

-Real Estate Investment Trusts (REITs) are getting more popular as an investment class because of the growing investment-savvy population along with the general love that Singaporeans have when it comes to property investing.
+Real Estate Investment Trusts (REITs) are getting more popular as an investment class as it’s a relatively accessible means of property investing for an increasingly investment-savvy population.

-A REIT basically owns a portfolio of properties which are rented out, with the rental income being used to defray the cost of owning the properties and the remaining profits paid out as dividends to shareholders.
+A REIT basically owns a portfolio of properties which are rented out.
+The rental income is then used to defray the cost of owning the properties and the remaining profits are paid out as dividends to shareholders.

-While this may generally be the case, it does not mean that bonds investment are without risk.
+While this may generally be the case, it does not mean that bonds investments are without risk.
 In fact, assuming that they are without risk is a major misconception.

 Here are some articles that we have written about bonds that you can read.